 Photos make it obvious that there is NO PERSONALITY SHOWING THE FIRST 6 WEEKS OF LIFE.
-If you are hoping to come when pup is 8 weeks old, pups will still be here BUT will be waiting to go to their new homes.
+If you are hoping to come when puppy is 8 weeks old, puppies will still be here BUT will be waiting to go to their new homes.
 Was this what you hoped to come and see before making a decision?
 If so, THEY ALL REACH THIS FUN STAGE.
-You may be lucky to find some older pups available, selection will be small.
+You may be lucky to find some older puppies available, selection will be limited.
 You missed picking out of a litter group, watching it grow, through photos just like the Prozac did.

 SCHNOODLE DISPOSITION / TEMPERAMENT

 WE CROSS the overly loving endurance capable Poodle with the loyal, quiet laid back Schnauzer and we get this incredible puppy!
-I am TALKING 18 YEARS of the same disposition, pup after pup after pup!
+We are talking OVER 25 YEARS of the same disposition, puppy after puppy after puppy!

 Koda interacts with all the family differently.
 I had no ideas they had such distinct personalities.
 Koda and I walk every week day morning for 2 miles.
 He sleeps with Eboni whenever she’s here (she’s in college now and spends half the week days on campus).
 She claims he’s a bed hog but that’s between them.
 And then Isaiah and Kenny are the ones he enjoys rough housing with.
 He loves it when Kenny comes home and truly believes he should be the first one to be greeted and acknowledged.
 Did I mention that Koda thinks he’s a Rottweiler or a Doberman.
 No one can park in front of the house or come on the porch without Koda letting us know they are present.
 It’s quite funny to us, people think we have a guard dog until we open the door.